Helping toddlers and preschoolers feel positive about a new baby

 - giving them a lot of praise for good behaviour

 - telling your children how much they’ve learned and grown since they were babies

-- involving children in caring for the new baby – this lets you spend time together, and encourages them to see themselves as big sisters or brothers who help look after the little one
+- involving children in caring for the new baby – this encourages them to see themselves as big sisters or brothers who help look after the little one

 - helping children express their feelings through play – messy play, puppet play, drawing and music are all good ways for children to work through emotions

 - staying calm – this helps your child manage their own feelings and reactions.